costateixeira/test-workflows/CODING_AGENTS.md

 * the agent should strive to make code that are valid.  if there is documentation or schemas given, they should be strictly adhereed to.
 * if the user wants to package the suggested changes, use the `multifile.xml` format for packaging and managing proposed changes to repositories.
 The `multifile.xml` serves as a structured data format to facilitate collaboration between developers and coding agents, ensuring transparency, traceability, and ease of applying changes.
 * if a diff is requested it should follow this format https://www.gnu.org/software/diffutils/manual/#Detailed-Unified.  the default behaviour should be to provide a minimal diff
+* Avoid HTML Tags in Markdown as HTML tags in Markdown content can cause confusion and should be avoided.
+* Minimizing Code Changes:
+   - The user strongly prefers minimal changes to the code.
+Each line of code changed is considered a negative point.  too many negative points and the user is sad.  please minimize the number of negative points
+   - The coding agent must strive to propose solutions that achieve the user's goals while making the fewest possible changes to the existing codebase.

+9. **Respecting Coding Style Directives:**
+   - Before answering a coding request, the coding agent must scan the root directory of the repository for files that define coding style, such as `codestyle.md`, `code_style.*`, or similar directives.
+   - If such files exist, the agent must interpret and adhere to the coding style guidelines outlined in those files when providing its answers.

 ## Coding Agent Responsibilities
 1. **Creating a `multifile.xml`:**